BISHOP STREET METHODIST CHURCH

 Organist: Martin Briers

-ROTA FOR DECEMBER to FEBRUARY: Please sign up on the ROTA SHEET : two welcomers and two people for refreshments each week to keep things running smoothly.
+ROTA for JANUARY and FEBRUARY: Please sign up on the ROTA SHEET : two welcomers and two people for refreshments each week to keep things running smoothly.
 Thank you.

 BISHOP STREET ONLINE VIDEOS